Wouldn’t it be fun to make a little money when RVing around the country?

 You can ship almost anything outside of eBay using Paypal Multi-ship and/or USPS.gov online.
 It’s easy to establish an account and you get good rates.

-Tax is a bit tricky
+Tax can be a bit tricky on eBay

 Taxation to feed our wildly growing needy and hungry state and federal budgets is a reality.
 Online businesses have been popular because governments have not caught up.

 For an RVer, sales tax would be almost impossible based on the state where you are physically located.
 I think you’d have to go by your home state.

 If you do more than a handful of items and your intent is to make a little money, you probably should get a sales tax certificate in your home state.
 If your home state doesn’t collect sales tax – hurray for you.
 I’m not sure what to do.

 You can’t collect legally without a certificate.
 In Texas I have one.
 When I sell to Texas residents I collect sales tax.
 I thought it would be more than it it.
 It feels like a waste of time but I try to fly right.

 Will I have an employee to help me process orders?